-In the past decade, there is a clear trend to develop less invasive weight loss interventions which provide better weight loss than diet, lifestyle and pharmacotherapy but lower risk for adverse events when compared to bariatric surgery.
+Over the past decade, there has been a clear trend of developing less invasive weight loss interventions that provide better weight loss than diet, lifestyle, and pharmacotherapy, but lower risk for adverse events when compared to bariatric surgery.
+Two new products are disrupting the bariatric landscape in Singapore.